mongodb/docs/source/includes/fact-view-query-conversion-history.rst

-You can view the history of previous conversion in the left-hand :guilabel:`Query Converter` pane.
+You can view the history of previous conversions in the left-hand :guilabel:`Query Converter` pane.
 Each conversion has an icon indicating the result of the conversion.
 If an object does not have an icon next to it, a conversion has not been attempted yet: